Jungle Survival Expeditions Guide: Learn Essential Skills and Wilderness Safety Basics

 • Advanced insect protection materials

-In 2025, several universities and environmental research groups expanded field training programs in tropical ecosystems such as the Amazon rainforest and Southeast Asian jungles.
-These programs combine wilderness survival training with scientific research activities.
+Universities and research organizations have also expanded field programs in tropical regions like the Amazon and Southeast Asia.
+These programs combine survival training with scientific research.

 Regulations and Environmental Policies